7thCore/mcsrv-script/README.md

 After the installation finishes you can reboot the operating system and the service files will start the game server automaticly on boot.

+You can also install bash aliases to make your life easier with the following command:

+./mcsrv-script.bash -install_aliases

+After that relog.

 Any other script commands are available with:

 ./mcsrv-script.bash -help